onedata/onedata-documentation/docs/admin-guide/oneprovider/installation.md

 #### Creating a new space in Onezone

 The first step to deploy Oneprovider using Onedatify script is to create a new space, which will be automatically supported by the new Oneprovider instance.

 Go the main Onezone interface and select **DATA -> +** :

-![somethong][24]
+![screen-onedatify_create_space][]

 Note: Skip this step if existing space should be supported.

-#### Generating oneline Onedatify command in Onezone
+#### Generating one-line Onedatify command in Onezone

 Go to Onezone interface and click on the space.
-Click **Add support** in the providers pane.
+Click **Add support** in the provider's pane.

 Select the tab *Deploy your own Oneprovider*:

-![something][25]
+![screen-onedatify_deploy_provider_command][]

 and copy the generated command.

-Note: If you would like to expose a dircetory containing an existing data set then select the tab *Expose existing data set* and copy the generated command.
+Note: If you would like to expose a directory containing an existing data set then select the tab *Expose existing data set* and copy the generated command.

 #### Run the command on the target host

 Paste the copied command in the terminal on the Oneprovider machine (as superuser or as a user with sudo privileges).

-Check the prerequsite list and confirm to proceed to the next step:
+Check the prerequisite list and confirm to proceed to the next step:

-![some][26]
+![screen-onedatify_step_1][]

 If necessary, the Onedatify script will ask for permission to install all necessary dependencies including Docker and Docker Compose.

 After the dependency installation is complete, the script will ask several questions and suggest default setting for each one:

-![step 2][27]
+![screen-onedatify_step_2][]

 The progress can be monitored on a separate terminal using the following command: